picoCTF/start-problem-dev/README.md

 - It's ok if 400/500 point problems cannot be solved reasonably within the webshell, but it's really cool if they can!
-- Avoid situations where “correct looking” or red herring flags can be found - this causes customer support issues later on.
+- Avoid situations where “correct looking” or red herring flags can be found - this causes customer support issues later on

 ### General Technical Concerns